schottsfired/cjp-demo-environment/README.md

 *Note: The JNLP agent bombs on initial startup because the CJOC shared-cloud is not available and ready to accept clients - remember: JNLP agents connect to the master, not the other way around.
 Add it to the shared-cloud pool (via ``restart``) after CJOC is up and running.*

+### Connect Swarm Slaves
+1. Setup authentication on CJOC with access to cje-prod.

+2. Install the [Swarm Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Swarm+Plugin) on cje-prod.

+2. In .env file, replace username and password with authenication details.

+3. In .env file, replace cje_prod_url with cje-prod URL.

+4. If the service is not started, start it with:

+        docker-compose restart swarm-slave

 ## What Next?

 Automate all the things!